Big Bang: Thermalization

 Some processes in the early universe occurred too slowly, compared to the expansion rate of the universe, to reach approximate thermodynamic equilibrium.
 Others were fast enough to reach thermalization.
 The parameter usually used to find out whether a process in the very early universe has reached thermal equilibrium is the ratio between the rate of the process (usually rate of collisions between particles) and the Hubble parameter.
 The larger the ratio, the more time particles had to thermalize before they were too far away from each other.

 Timeline

-According to the Big Bang models, the universe at the beginning was very hot and very compact, and since then it has been expanding and cooling.

-Singularity

-Existing theories of physics cannot tell us about the moment of the Big Bang.

-Extrapolation of the expansion of the universe backwards in time using only classical general relativity yields a gravitational singularity with infinite density and temperature at a finite time in the past.
-However this classical gravitational theory is expected to be inadequate to describe physics under these conditions.

-Thus the meaning of this singularity in the context of the Big Bang is unclear.

-The earliest time that general relativity can be applied is called the Planck time.
-Earlier, during the Planck epoch, when the temperature of the universe was close to the Planck scale (around 10^{32} K or 10^{28} eV) quantum gravity effects are expected to be dominant.
-To date there is no accepted theory of quantum gravity; above the Planck energy scale, undiscovered physics could influence the expansion history of the universe.
+Big Bang models propose a universe that has been expanding and cooling from a very hot and very compact state.
+Modern theories are based on a brief preceding era of inflation.